This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 21st Century governance: trustees' week conference

-On 4 November we’ll be bringing together over 100 trustees plus charity and governance expert speakers to celebrate Trustees' Week 2025 at a conference in Glasgow.
-Hosted by SCVO, we will celebrate the work trustees do and share inspiration, experience and knowledge.
-With interactive sessions and lots of opportunities for networking and learning, it will be an opportunity for you to reflect and develop your knowledge and understanding of good governance.
+On 4 November we brought together over 100 trustees plus charity and governance expert speakers to celebrate Trustees' Week 2025 at a conference in Glasgow.
+Hosted by SCVO, we celebrated the work trustees do and shared inspiration, experience and knowledge.
+With interactive sessions and lots of opportunities for networking and learning, it was an opportunity to reflect and develop knowledge and understanding of good governance.

 On this page you'll find details on: